Table of Contents

 What Is the Dependent Parent Program?

 The VA Dependent Parent Program is part of the VA disability compensation program.
-This program adds a cash benefit to your monthly veterans disability pay to help you cover the costs of your dependent parent’s care.
+This program adds a cash benefit to your monthly veterans disability pay to help you cover the dependent care and medical expense costs of your dependent parent’s care.
 You can receive this benefit along with other VA benefits, like a VA home loan or VA pension.

-The program has specific requirements that detail whether you and your parent are eligible for coverage based on your disability rating and your parent’s income.
+The program has specific requirements that detail whether you and your parent are eligible for coverage based on your disability rating, your gross income, and your parent’s income.

 6 Benefits of the VA Dependent Parent Program